An enumeration of 1-perfect ternary codes: Enumeration of concatenated ternary 1-perfect codes of length 13

 The distribution of equivalence classes according to the order of the automorphism group is shown in Table~\ref{t:a}.
-Note that the order of the automorphism group was calculated directly (see Section~\ref{ss:iso}) for multi-concatenated codes, while for uni-concatenated codes it was found from the automorphism group orders of the partitions $\bar C$ and $\bar P$ and the size of the corresponding double-coset. \begin{problem} What is the minimum number of automorphisms of a ternary $1$-perfect code of length $13$? \end{problem}
+Note that the order of the automorphism group was calculated directly (see Section~\ref{ss:iso}) for multi-concatenated codes, while for uni-concatenated codes it was found from the automorphism group orders of the partitions~$\bar C$ and~$\bar P$ and the size of the corresponding double-coset.

+We finalize this section with two particular questions regarding characteristics of unrestricted $(13,3^{10},3)_3$ codes.
+Note that if the answer to the first question is ``no'', then the second one has answer~``$27$''.

+\begin{problem} Do there exist ternary $1$-perfect codes of length~$13$, rank~$12$ or~$13$, and with kernel dimension~$2$, $1$, $0$?
+What is the minimum number of automorphisms of a ternary $1$-perfect code of length~$13$? \end{problem}